Designing Phase Sensitive Probes of Monopole Superconducting Order: Josephson junctions to probe lz,glob of the monopole superconducting order

-Furthermore, in Fig.~\ref{fig:WeylS.GF_method}~(d), we show the total first order Josephson current phase relation given in Eq.~\eqref{correlation_fnc.msc_swave} numerically.
+Furthermore, in Fig.~\ref{fig:WeylS.GF_method}(d), we show the total first-order Josephson current phase relation given in Eq.~\eqref{correlation_fnc.msc_swave} numerically.
 It exhibits $2\pi$ periodicity and nonvanishing critical current $I_c=0.62\Delta_0e/\hbar$.
-In contrast, for a Josephson junction in the same geometry between an $s$-wave and a chiral $p_x\pm ip_y$-wave superconductor, the first order Josephson current vanishes when there is no spin-orbit coupling in the bulk nor at the interface.
+In contrast, for a Josephson junction in the same geometry between an $s$-wave and a chiral $p_x\pm ip_y$-wave superconductor, the first-order Josephson current vanishes when there is no spin-orbit coupling in the bulk nor at the interface.
 Hence, though locally $\Delta_\mathrm{MSC}^{(q_p=-1, l_z=0)}$ exhibits chiral $p_x\pm ip_y$ pairing symmetry, the Josephson current in the above junction serves as an effective probe of the global angular momentum of the pairing order $l_{z, \mathrm{glob}}=0$.
 We discuss later the case when there exist spin-orbit interactions in Sec.~\ref{sec:distinguish_from_chiral_SCs}.

-\subsubsection{Method 2: Numerical results from tight-binding model}
+\subsubsection{Method 2: numerical results from tight-binding model}

-We further show the nonzero Josephson coupling in the same Josephson junction between an $s$-wave superconductor and $\Delta_\mathrm{MSC}^{(q_p=-1, l_z=0)}$ monopole superconductor, as shown in Fig.~\ref{fig:WeylS.GF_method}~(a), using a tight-binding model on a cubic lattice (see Appendix~\ref{appendix:TBM_JJ} and \ref{appendix:TBM} for details).
+We further show the nonzero Josephson coupling in the same Josephson junction between an $s$-wave superconductor and $\Delta_\mathrm{MSC}^{(q_p=-1, l_z=0)}$ monopole superconductor, as shown in Fig.~\ref{fig:WeylS.GF_method}(a), using a tight-binding model on a cubic lattice (see Appendix~\ref{appendix:TBM_JJ} and \ref{appendix:TBM} for details).
 As $k_x$ and $k_y$ are assumed to be conserved across the junction, we take periodic boundary conditions in the $x$ and $y$ directions.
 We consider $2N_z$ sites along $z$ direction and take open boundary conditions at the two ends at $n_z=1$ and $2N_z$.
-The junction barrier is located between $n_z=N_z$ and $n_z=N_z +1$, in which only spin-independent nearest neighbor hopping within the barrier is considered.
+The junction barrier is located between $n_z=N_z$ and $n_z=N_z +1$, where only spin-independent nearest neighbor hopping within the barrier is considered.
 At given conserved momenta $k_x$ and $k_y$, we model the barrier along $z$ direction as

-in which $t_0$ is the spin-independent hopping amplitude, and $c_{k_x, k_y;\sigma, n_z}$ annihilates a particle at site $n_z$ with momentum $k_x$ and $k_y$ and spin $\sigma$.
+where $t_0$ is the spin-independent hopping amplitude, and $c_{k_x, k_y;\sigma, n_z}$ annihilates a particle at site $n_z$ with momentum $k_x$ and $k_y$ and spin $\sigma$.
 If we increase the thickness of the barrier to a few sites, there is no qualitative change in Josephson current.